Jiji health: BRIDGING GAPS IN HEALTHCARE

 Kilemi Thambura

-Co-Founder of Damu Sasa
+Co-Founder of Jiji Health

 Aaron Ogunde

-Co-Founder of Damu Sasa
+Co-Founder of Jiji Health

-Aaron Ogunde is the co-founder of Damu Sasa.
+Aaron Ogunde is the co-founder of Jiji Health.
 He is an innovator and entrepreneur who is passionate about providing solutions to everyday problems.
 Aaron’s life principles are based on his core belief that each of us has a solemn duty to make things better than how we found them.
 He also authored the Cheat Sheet for Running a Start-up in Africa, which is a book written from practical experience, in a bid to give especially starting entrepreneurs ideas on some of the dos and don'ts in the start-up ecosystem.

 Matunda Nyanchama

-Co-Founder of Damu Sasa
+Co-Founder of Jiji Health

-Matunda Nyanchama is the executive director and co-founder of Damu Sasa.
+Matunda Nyanchama is the executive director and co-founder of Jiji Health.
 He has more than 25 years of experience in the ICT sector, which spans the corporate, consulting, and academic sectors.
 He has extensive experience within the fields of ICT strategy formulation, implementation, and operations.
 Furthermore, he has designed and taught university courses in information security, including Masters in Information Security (Strathmore University, Nairobi, Kenya), and the Masters of Information Technology Security (MITS) program (University of Ontario Institute of Technology (UOIT), Ontario, Canada).

 OUR Portfolio